PO Box 3327

-Apart from the front-page posts, most of Daily Kos’s content appears inside of the “diaries” (entries written by registered users, who are limited to one posting per day) and are then read and commented upon by other users.
-According to Zuniga, almost all Daily Kos contributors are “ordinary citizens interested in talking about and participating in the political process,” and most of them “fall on the liberal side of the U.S. political spectrum,” though “people of conservative views are welcome to come and debate.”
+According to DK, nearly all of its contributors are “ordinary citizens interested in talking about and participating in the political process.”
+Most of them “fall on the liberal side of the U.S. political spectrum,” though “people of conservative views are welcome to come and debate.”

-In April 2004, Daily Kos initiated dKosopedia, which it describes as “a collaborative project of the DailyKos community.”
-Modeled after Wikipedia, this is a “political encyclopedia … written from a left/progressive/liberal/Democratic point of view while also attempting to fairly acknowledge the other side's take.”
-All Daily Kos readers are invited to contribute to dKosopedia.
-As of August 2006, it consisted of 6,633 articles.
+In April 2004, DK initiated dKosopedia, which it describes as “a collaborative project of the DailyKos community.”
+Modeled after Wikipedia, this “political encyclopedia” is “written from a left/progressive/liberal/Democratic point of view while also attempting to fairly acknowledge the other side's take.”
+All DK readers are invited to contribute to dKosopedia, which, as early January 2015, contained more than 14,300 articles.